siddhartha-s/ipd/hw/fp/README.md

 ## Proposal

+**The proposal must be written in the text of an email.
+No attachments, please.**

 In the proposal, you will describe the game that you intend to build.
 In particular, you must list at least 8 *functional requirements* that your game will satisfy.
 These are things that the game does, explained as